gmarriott/portfolio/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deployment of the app can be initialised using the command specified in the package.json

+A useful guide on deploying to github pages can be found here [Deploy - GH Pages](https://github.com/gitname/react-gh-pages)

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**